DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 The exact cause of morphoea en coup de sabre is unknown.
 It is believed to be an autoimmune inflammatory disease.
 There is probably a genetic predisposition, although the specific genetic factors are unknown.
-The trigger initiating the inflammation is usually unknown, but has been reported to include trauma, Lyme borreliosis, radiotherapy, and herpes zoster ophthalmicus.
+The trigger initiating the inflammation is usually unknown, but has been reported to include trauma, radiotherapy, and herpes zoster ophthalmicus.
 The resulting inflammatory response causes the characteristic damage.

 Morphoea en coup de sabre